SwarmStorm/awesome/README.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-## Jupyter Notebook

-*   [mahmoud/awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python.

-*   [aws-solutions-library-samples/fraud-detection-using-machine-learning](https://github.com/aws-solutions-library-samples/fraud-detection-using-machine-learning) - Setup end to end demo architecture for predicting fraud events with Machine Learning using Amazon SageMaker

-*   [SayamAlt/Fake-Reviews-Detection](https://github.com/SayamAlt/Fake-Reviews-Detection) - Successfully developed a machine learning model which can predict whether an online review is fraudulent or not.
-The main idea used to detect the fake nature of reviews is that the review should be computer generated through unfair means.
-If the review is created manually, then it is considered legal and original.

-*   [mfrashad/text2art](https://github.com/mfrashad/text2art) - AI-powered Text-to-Art Generator - Text2Art.com

-*   [CoderHam/VideoSimilarity](https://github.com/CoderHam/VideoSimilarity) - Capstone Project for MS in Data Science @ University of Washington - Video Similarity Search

-*   [edumunozsala/RoBERTa\_Encoder\_Decoder\_Product\_Names](https://github.com/edumunozsala/RoBERTa_Encoder_Decoder_Product_Names) - Define Transformers, T5 model and RoBERTa Encoder decoder model for product names generation

-*   [sugatagh/E-commerce-Text-Classification](https://github.com/sugatagh/E-commerce-Text-Classification) - Proper categorization of e-commerce products enhances the user experience and achieves better results with external search engines.
-The objective of the project is to classify a product into four given categories, based on its description available on an e-commerce platform.

-*   [esteininger/vector-search](https://github.com/esteininger/vector-search) - The definitive guide to using Vector Search to solve your semantic search production workload needs.

-*   [yandexdataschool/Practical\_RL](https://github.com/yandexdataschool/Practical_RL) - A course in reinforcement learning in the wild

-*   [guidance-ai/guidance](https://github.com/guidance-ai/guidance) - A guidance language for controlling large language models.

-*   [dirkjbreeuwer/gpt-automated-web-scraper](https://github.com/dirkjbreeuwer/gpt-automated-web-scraper) - The GPT-based Universal Web Scraper MVP is a solution that leverages GPT models and web scraping libraries to generate scraper code based on user input and website analysis, simplifying the web scraping process.

-*   [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: open-source AI-powered Software Developer for small features and bug fixes.

-*   [alphacep/vosk-api](https://github.com/alphacep/vosk-api) - Offline speech recognition API for Android, iOS, Raspberry Pi and servers with Python, Java, C# and Node

-*   [suno-ai/bark](https://github.com/suno-ai/bark) - 🔊 Text-Prompted Generative Audio Model

 ## Java

 *   [ashishps1/awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - Learn System Design concepts and prepare for interviews using free resources.